dmitriz/issue-labeler/PLAN.md

 1. **Start with GitHub model API (rate-limited)**
    - Move test logic to a new mock-based test file.
-   - Add mock response using a tool like `nock`.
+   - Add a mock response using a tool like `nock`.
    - Example:

      ```javascript